xleon/xleon.github.io/_posts/2017-07-11-uistackview-magic.md

 In this sample, only a single item can be opened at a time.
 The content view is actually a resized `UILabel` with a random height, but it could be anything else.

+It´s working saying that content views in this sample are all added on initialization and later hidden and shown.
+This means that `UIStackView` is __smart enough__ to handle constraint changes not only when views are added or removed, but also __when their visibility changes__ (`Hidden = true|false`), simplifying your code even more.

 {% highlight csharp %}
 private static readonly Random Random
     = new Random(DateTime.Now.Millisecond);